pi-apps-go/pi-apps/CODE_OF_CONDUCT.md

 ## Examples of Past Violations

-To help clarify our standards, here are some examples of past violations:
+To help clarify our standards, here are some examples of past violations that happened in the original Pi-Apps project:

 1. **Spam Issues**: In issues [#2736](https://github.com/Botspot/pi-apps/issues/2736), [#2735](https://github.com/Botspot/pi-apps/issues/2735), and [#523](https://github.com/Botspot/pi-apps/issues/523), users posted irrelevant content (a link that was not related to anything useful), external links without context (a dummy link that clones a repo but does not provide any context and does nothing it itself, aka being a bit of a joke), or nonsensical information that did not contribute to the project.
 These resulted in the users being banned.